-Property Market Overview - Andalucia
+Local Property Market - History Overview

-The Spanish property market was famously hit hard after the economic crash in 2008.
+The Spanish property market was famously hit hard after the economic crash in 2007.
 It was generally recognised that the sustained popularity of Spanish property over time had created inflated prices that subsequently corrected over the following few years hitting a low between 2013 and 2015.
 Obviously the fundamentals that underpin the interest in Spanish property remain constant and demand for second homes has always remained strong with prices steadily increasing since 2015 but remaining circa 30% below peak values on average.
-Prior to 2015 new properties generally represented better value than older properties but in recent years since this point the market has changed with increasing demand for more modern contemporary style homes often out pacing suitable supply and as a result attracting a premium.
-New homes remain a major contributor to overall market price growth, limited supply versus demand even caused new-build prices to increase during Covid-19 when resale prices stagnated.
+Prior to 2015 new properties generally represented lower values than older properties but in recent years the market dynamic has changed with increasing demand for more modern contemporary style homes often out pacing suitable supply and as a result attracting a premium.
+In 2024 / 2025 new homes remain a major contributor to overall market price growth and limited supply versus demand continues to cause new-build price growth to outpace that of traditional homes.